7up Logo

 7up Logo 1975

-The red square with “7up” written in white has been scaled down, moved down, and placed in one of the corners.
-In this form, he played the role of a dot between the large “7” and “UP,” which consisted of many green circles of different sizes.
+The red square with the white lettering “7up” was reduced, moved down, and placed in one of the corners.
+In this form, it served as a dot between the large “7” and “UP,” which were composed of many green circles of varying sizes.
 This “perforation” can be interpreted in different ways.
-On the one hand, the designers depicted air bubbles that improve the carbonated water taste.
+On the one hand, the designers depicted air bubbles, which improve the taste of carbonated water.
 On the other hand, the green circles could be stylized limes.

 1980 – 1987